-Better News is a project of the American Press Institute and the Knight-Lenfest Newsroom Initiative, funded by the John S. and James L. Knight Foundation.
+Better News is a project of the American Press Institute and the Knight-Lenfest Local News Transformation Fund, a joint initiative of the John S. and James L. Knight Foundation and The Lenfest Institute for Journalism.

 It is designed to serve three purposes: (1) to collect, curate and operate as a central repository of best practices in the craft of journalism and the challenge of journalism sustainability; (2) to provide strategic guidance on the most important issues facing news organizations, particularly local, regional and metropolitan newspapers; and (3) to share important lessons from participants of the Knight-Lenfest Newsroom Initiative.

-The Knight-Lenfest Newsroom Initiative was built on the concept of “table stakes” — a term derived from poker (that is, what is required to have a seat at the table).
+The Local News Transformation Program was built on the concept of “table stakes” — a term derived from poker (that is, what is required to have a seat at the table).
 For local/regional/metro newspapers, or any legacy news organization, the question is: What do you have to do to survive and thrive — to “get in the game”?

 Learn, Plan and Do